 Enter Caves Without Permission

 There are many caves on federal lands, and you can visit many of them whenever you like.
 Crystal Cave, located in Sequoia National Park, and Mammoth Cave are two of the best-known caves in the park system.
 If you stumble upon a cave that is not monitored by park rangers, you should not go inside until you have secured permission from park management.
 This policy protects you, the cave itself and the wildlife, particularly bats, within the cave.

 Release Helium Balloons

 Helium balloons harm wildlife.
-For this reason, the NPS prohibits outdoor release of helium-filled balloons.
+For this reason, the NPS prohibits the outdoor release of helium-filled balloons.

 Build Fires Outside of Designated Areas